Last Updated 9:12am, 15 June 2021

 There are currently no plans to carry out regular asymptomatic testing for primary school pupils.

-They are also required to wear one when travelling on dedicated school transport, unless they are exempt.
+However, person aged 11 and over must still to wear a face covering when travelling on dedicated school transport, unless they are exempt.
 More on that below.

 Staying safe on your journey to school